heikkipora/sataako-fi/README.md

 * request a PNG image in [EPSG:3067 projection](http://spatialreference.org/ref/epsg/3067/) which is native for FMI's radar images
 * decode PNG into raw 32bit pixel data
 * change a solid gray background (0xf7f7f7) to fully transparent
-* use a [mask-image](src/radar-mask.png) to change a solid orange border area (related to changing the projection obviously) to fully transparent
+* use a [mask-image](src/radar-mask.png) to change a solid orange area outside the radars' range to fully transparent
+* use an [overlay-image](src/radar-edges.png) to draw the edge of the radars' range
 * encode image as GIF maintaining transparency

 Openlayers will then reproject those images on the fly to [EPSG:3857 projection](http://spatialreference.org/ref/sr-org/7483/) aka WGS84 Web Mercator which is used by the Mapbox tiles.